Sermons

 Online Worship: Transfiguration of Our Lord

-Transfiguration is a bit of an odd story.
+What is real?
+Transfiguration is an odd attempt to answer that question.
 Jesus goes up on a mountain, talks to dead guys, his face glows brightly, God speaks from within a cloud, and the disciples are terrified.
 Wouldn’t you be?
-But Transfiguration shows us that even when things are confusing and crazy things are happening, Jesus isn’t going anywhere. […]
+But Transfiguration shows us that even when things are confusing and scary, Jesus isn’t going […]

 X